oracle-livelabs/oci/oci-api-management/installation/installation.md

         ![Database Actions](images/apim-sql0.png)

 2. Run the following SQL to create the user API.
-    - Replace the password in the schema creation to your own (to make it easy, let's use the same than ADMIN ##DB_PASSWORD##)
+    - Replace the password in the schema creation to your own (to make it easy, let's use the same ADMIN user password by reusing ##DB_PASSWORD##)

         ```
         <copy>